MicroEJ/docs/SDK6UserGuide/createProject.rst

 The creation of a project can be done via the command line interface via the Gradle ``init`` task.
 This task guides you through multiple steps to configure and select the project template to use.
-Please refer to `the official documentation <https://docs.gradle.org/current/userguide/build_init_plugin.html>`__ for the full list of templates and options.
+Refer to `the official documentation <https://docs.gradle.org/current/userguide/build_init_plugin.html>`__ for the full list of templates and options.

 In order to create a MicroEJ project, the best way is to use the ``application`` template: